billba/topical/README.md

 Topical supplies a [`TopicClass`](/src/TopicClass.ts) class, which models traditional object-oriented programming in a distributed system:

 * `FooClass` is created by extending `TopicClass`.
-* An instance of this (which we call the "topic class") is created by calling `const fooClass = new FooClass(`fooClass`).
-This happens justonce per application instance at startup, using the provided unique id to correlate the same topic class across application instances.
+* An instance of this (which we call the "topic class") is created by calling `const fooClass = new FooClass().
+This happens just once per application instance at startup.
+A unique ID (defaults to the class name) is used to correlate the same topic class across application instances.
 * Each "instance" of `fooClass` is created in the centralized store, each referencing the id of its class, by calling `topicClass.createInstance()`.
 * Almost every method in `topicClass` takes an `instance` parameter.
 This is where state is stored.
 * Completion handlers are implemented as a listener method.